delicb/django-project-template/README.md

 django-project-template
 =======================

-Project template that I use when starting new projects
+This is template I use when starting new django project.

+Before using this, make sure to rename `apps\rename_this_app` everywhere in project and change `settings\base.py` and `settings\local.py` to your needs.